Background

 Community culture and history overviews

-Rethinking I-94 Phase 1 Report
+Rethinking I-94 Phase 1 reports

-Phase II
+Phase 2

-Step One: Scoping (Rethinking I-94 is currently in this step.)
+Step one: Scoping (Rethinking I-94 is currently in this step.)

 This process identifies the basic alternatives that will move forward into the next stage of environmental review.
 We anticipate being in Scoping for the next year.
 Little detail on alternatives will be developed at this step.
 For example, the alternatives will have different roadway types, number and type of lanes, and transit service types, but limited details on potential changes to frontage roads, interchanges, or pedestrian and bicycle crossings.
 The Scoping Document also proposes evaluation criteria for alternatives in the Tier 1 EIS and outlines the level of detail to which each potential social, economic, and environmental issue will be addressed.